 - (a) Driveways shall be provided for all residential building lots to access the primary garage.
 A driveway is not required to access a detached structure.
 If the access to the structure is used to store vehicles, then the surface must be paved.
-The drive approach for the driveway shall be a minimum width of 12 feet and shall not exceed the maximum width of 36 feet.
-A secondary drive approach may be permitted upon review and approval by the City Engineer as permitted in this code.(b) No downsloping driveways shall be permitted unless otherwise approved by the City Engineer due to unusual topographic constraints.
+The drive approach for the driveway shall be a minimum width of 12 feet and shall not exceed the maximum width of 30-36 feet.
+A secondary drive approach may be permitted upon review and approval by the City Engineer as permitted in this code. - (b) No downsloping driveways shall be permitted unless otherwise approved by the City Engineer due to unusual topographic constraints.
 The driveway must maintain a positive slope away from the home as required by the International Building Code. - (c) The minimum grade at which a driveway shall be allowed to be built is two percent slope, and the maximum grade at which a driveway shall be allowed to be built is 12 percent slope, except as hereafter provided.
-The City Engineer, under exceptional circumstances, may approve driveway slopes having a grade exceeding 12 percent and may impose conditions of approval to mitigate any hazards created by the steepness of the driveway. - (d) Residential driveways shall be constructed in compliance with the Standard Specifications. - (e) A driveway that exceeds 150 feet in length may be deemed a Fire Department access road, as determined by the Fire Marshal, and must follow the design requirements of a private lane.
+The City Engineer, under exceptional circumstances, may approve driveway slopes having a grade exceeding 12 percent and may impose conditions of approval to mitigate any hazards created by the steepness of the driveway.

+- (d) Residential driveways shall be constructed in compliance with the Standard Specificationswith a minimum concrete thickness of four inches installed on a minimum of six inches of compacted untreated base course or six inches clean, two inch minus sewer rock. - (e) A driveway that exceeds 150 feet in length may be deemed a Fire Department access road, as determined by the Fire Marshal, and must follow the design requirements of a private lane.